vlorian-de/unifi-network-application-pnp/Readme.md

    Follow the setup instructions to configure your network.

 ## Acknowledgements
-A huge thanks to the teams at linuxserver and especially to Natan Keddem for their initial work and contributions which made this project possible.
+A huge thanks to the team at linuxserver.io and especially to Natan Keddem for their initial work and contributions which made this repo possible.